top of page

 ½ cup of ice water + more if needed

-Place approximately 1 tablespoon peach filling in the center of each round.
+5. Place approximately 1 tablespoon sweet potato filling in the center of each round.
 Fold rounds in half, pressing edges together with a fork to seal.
 Refrigerate pies for 1 hour.
 Please don't skip this step.
 The pies will taste better if you fry them chilled.

 Below is the link to the grocery shopping list and the kitchen tools you will need for this recipe.